Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/qerl-quantization-reinforcement-learning/qerl-content.md

 #### c) Zero-Overhead Noise Merging

 Adding noise vectors for every layer would consume extra memory and slow things down.
 QeRL uses a clever trick to avoid this.
-It **merges the noise vector into the scaling parameters of the Layer Normalization (RMSNorm) layers** that are already part of the LLM architecture.
-This achieves the same effect as adding noise directly to the weights but requires **zero extra parameters and minimal computational overhead**.
+It **merges the noise vector into the scaling parameters of the RMSNorm (Root Mean Square Normalization) layers** that are already part of the LLM architecture.

+**How it works:** RMSNorm has a learnable scaling parameter `w`.
+Instead of adding noise to weights directly, QeRL simply adds the noise to this parameter: `w_noise = w + Z_noise`.
+Since the normalized activations are multiplied by this scaling factor before being fed to the quantized weights, adding noise to `w` has the same exploration effect as adding noise to the weights themselves.
+This achieves the same effect but requires **zero extra parameters and minimal computational overhead**.

 ![Noise Merge Diagram](/content/qerl-quantization-reinforcement-learning/images/noise-merge-diagram.png)
 *Figure 6: Implementation detail showing how quantization noise is merged into layer normalization for zero-parameter overhead.
 This clever optimization maintains the benefits without additional memory cost.*